-No child will be excluded from participating in The Owlets or Reception at Windlesham who may, for any reason, not yet be toilet trained and who may still need to wear nappies or pull- ups.
-We work to support children and families as appropriate towards toilet training, unless there are medical or developmental reasons why this may not be appropriate at the time.
+No child will be excluded from participating in The Owlets or Reception at Windlesham who may, for any reason, not yet be toilet trained and who may still wear nappies or pull-ups.
+We work to support children and families at an appropriate time towards toilet training, unless there are medical or developmental reasons why a child may not be ready.

-Staff support all children in self-care and promote independence in using the toilet facilities and hand washing.
+Staff support all children in self-care and promote independence in using a potty, toilet facilities and hand washing.
 We understand that toileting is an emotive issue and handle the need for changing children sensitively.

 We use gloves and ask parents to provide wipes and changes of nappies, pull-ups, and clothing as appropriate.
 When children show an interest in toilet training we liaise with parents and may offer stickers, praise, stamps as incentives, as agreed with families.
+We have access to potties, toilet seats and mats to facilitate toilet training and unless there is a physical need, we begin to encourage children to stand to be changed.